bkekgathetse/setswana-offensive-977/data_statement/DATASTATEMENT.md

 DATA STATEMENT FOR SETSWANA OFFENSIVE LANGUAGE DATASET

 The Setswana Offensive language content comprises of labels/annotations on approximately 977 instances collected from both offensive and non-offensive sources in live settings such as social media, political debates, and lexicographic sources.
-This dataset has not been publicly made available, due to privacy concerns in line with Data Protection Act of Botswana, 2018.
+This dataset is publicly  available on Huggingface.

 A.	CURATION RATIONALE